ArsenisChr/health-app/README.md

 1.  **User Onboarding**: Users register and complete a basic profile (Age, City, Interests).
 2.  **Data Ingestion**: Users can upload PDF lab results.
 The app parses these files (`backend.py`) to extract biomarker data.
-3.  **Classification**: The `ml_service.py` loads a pre-trained XGBoost model to classify the user into a lifestyle cluster (e.g., "Weekend Warrior") based on their data.
+3.  **Classification**: The `ml_service.py` loads a pre-trained XGBoost model to classify the user into a lifestyle cluster based on their data.
 4.  **Event Recommendation**: The app communicates with a Langflow agent to fetch personalized event recommendations based on the user's location and interests.
 5.  **Dashboard**: The user sees their "Cluster Level", progress, and a calendar of recommended events.